Meconium ileus is more common in white populations and affects both sexes almost equally.

 Although it is usually understood as synonymous with cystic fibrosis until proven otherwise, it may also be seen with pancreatic atresia or stenosis of the pancreatic duct.

-Only rarely does it occur without cystic fibrosis or pancreatic abnormality, and is thought to be related to gut immaturity (more favorable outcome).
+Only rarely does it occur without cystic fibrosis or pancreatic abnormality, and is thought to be related to gut immaturity (more favourable outcome).

 Contrast enema will show a microcolon involving the entire large bowel and may show impacted meconium pellets particularly in the right colon or in the distal ileum.